-Nigerian Military Strike Hits Displaced Persons Camp, Killing Dozens, MSF Says
+Nigerian Military Strike Kills Dozens In Displaced Persons Camp

 I received with regret news that the Air Force,working to mop up BH insurgents, accidentally bombed a civilian community in Rann,Borno State— Muhammadu Buhari (@MBuhari) January 17, 2017

-"This large-scale attack on vulnerable people who have already fled from extreme violence is shocking and unacceptable," Dr Jean-Clément Cabrol, MSF director of operations, said in a statement.
+"This large-scale attack on vulnerable people who have already fled from extreme violence is shocking and unacceptable," Dr. Jean-Clément Cabrol, MSF director of operations, said in a statement.
 "The safety of civilians must be respected.
 We are urgently calling on all parties to ensure the facilitation of medical evacuations by air or road for survivors who are in need of emergency care."

-Photos released by Médecins Sans Frontières from the camp show rows of newly dug graves and stunned-looking, injured civilians waiting for treatment.
+Photos from the camp released by MSF show rows of newly dug graves and stunned-looking, injured civilians waiting for treatment.
 Other civilians survey the damage and look through burned-out ruins.
 The organization adds that its teams are "in shock following the event."

 The Nigerian air force has been intensively targeting the extremist organization in the northern area of the country.
 As NPR's Ofeibea Quist-Arcton has reported, up to 2.5 million people have been displaced from the fighting.